How to get to the Shimanami kaido cycling route. Guide and route information.

 • The ferry is cheaper

-• You can bath on the boat.
-Wind down after boarding with a nice soak in a hot bath
+• Wind down after boarding the ferr with a nice soak in a hot bath

-If you are planning on getting to the Shimanami Kaido from Osaka, we recommend checking out the ferry and checking out our own experience on YouTube - 'How to get to the Shimanami Kaido (Orange Ferry).
+If you are planning on getting to the Shimanami Kaido from Osaka check out our own experience on YouTube - 'How to get to the Shimanami Kaido (Orange Ferry).
 We'll definitely be back.

 Appreciate the content?
 Say thanks with a coffee.